perforce/helix-authentication-service/docs/Administrator-Guide-for-Helix-Authentication-Service-v2019.1.md

 ### pm2 caching environment variables

 If you remove an environment variable (for instance, by removing it from the `env` section of the `ecosystem.config.js` file) and restart the service, it may be that the pm2 daemon will cache the old value for that variable.
-This is especially true when pm2 is running in production or cluster mode.
+This is especially true when pm2 is running in production or cluster mode (when `NODE_ENV` is set to `production`).
 To clear the cached values, it is necessary to terminate the pm2 daemon (`pm2 kill`) and then start the service again (`pm2 start auth-svc`).